 Intrusion detection systems (IDS) are a critical component of any security infrastructure.
-These hardware and/or software devices monitor a network for potentially malicious activity
+These hardware and/or software devices monitor a network for potentially malicious activity and report it to administrators for further investigation.
+There are many intrusion detection systems on the market, ranging from dedicated hardware designed to handle high-bandwidth connections (and costing thousands of dollars) all the way to the absolutely free software-based IDS Snort.

 There's actually a relatively simple taxonomy used to classify most intrusion detection systems.
 It's based upon two characteristics – the type of monitoring algorithm (signature or anomaly detection) and the monitored environment (network or host).
 Let's take a brief look at each.